b-i-t-n/alpine-xmrig/README.md

 Setting a relevant share count will protect you from a runaway process locking your system.

 ## XMRig Arguments
+`--help`

-All standard XMRig arguments are supported,.
-Use `--help` to list them.
+All standard XMRig arguments are supported, using `--help` will list all of them.
 ```bash
 # docker run bitnn/alpine-xmrig --help
 ```